-Courtesy busing is provided for students in grades preschool through four that reside more than 1.3 miles from their school of attendance.
+Courtesy busing is provided for students in grades preschool through four that reside more than 1.3 (the busing trigger is 1.4) miles from their school of attendance.

 Seat belts are used for all public and private school transportation.
 Procedures have been established between kindergarten and the elementary school child care programs to provide temporary care of the district's youngest children in the event that a parent is not at the bus stop when the child is dropped off.
 Guidelines and suggestions about safety at the bus stop are included in Bryant's Parent Handbook.

 For more information please contact Transportation (201) 833-5505.